-In a previous blog, I talked about the impact on landfills of discarded carpets and so an obvious follow-up is to walk through some of the factors that a homeowner should consider when choosing carpeting.
-A poor choice based on your real-life application will lead to frustration and a premature need to replace the carpet.
+In a previous blog, I talked about the impact on landfills of discarded carpets and so an obvious follow-up is to walk through some of the factors that a homeowner should consider when choosing an area rug.
+A poor choice based on your real-life application will lead to frustration and a premature need to replace your rug.

-Carpets have a life expectancy that is often spelled out on the display samples.
+Area Rugs have a life expectancy that is often spelled out on the display samples.
 However, it stands to reason that a pet-free, retired couple who travel a fair amount, may not unduly stress their floor coverings.
-In comparison, a family with 2 active children, a dog, and a large social circle, will probably see the same carpet have a shorter life cycle.
+In comparison, a family with 2 active children, a dog, and a large social circle, will probably see the same rug have a shorter life cycle.

 Recently, there has been a significant departure from installed carpets on main floors, but also to a lesser degree on upper floors and basements.

-I will reserve another blog to talk about the negative impact of removing carpets from homes, but for the purpose of this illustration, we will look at some of the basic carpet choices you should consider.
+I will reserve another blog to talk about the negative impact of removing carpets from homes, but for the purpose of this illustration, we will look at some of the basic Area rug choices you should consider.

 We will assume that the entire main floor features hard surfaces with the exception of area rugs in the family room, dining room, and office/sitting room.